kiebel/wp-teachpress/readme.txt

 Create a new page or post and use the following tag: [tpenrollments]

 = How can I add longer course desciptions? =
 You can write long course desciptions, as normal WordPress pages.
 The main function of teachPress is only to connect the static page with a course overview and an enrollment system.
-For this you can specify a related pages for your course.
+For this you can specify a related page for your course.

 = How can I display images in publication lists? =
 An example: [tplist id="0" image="left" image_size="70"].
 Important: You must specify both image parameters.